 Those who like to bake will particularly appreciate Frigidaire’s Even Baking technology, as well as the delayed baking and timed cooking features.
 If you find you're a fan of using the broiler, this model offers variable broiler settings from 400 to 550 degrees.
 When you're all done, it’s also self-cleaning, with 2, 3, and 4-hour cycles.

 Another great thing about this model is that there are a variety of finishes to choose from, including white, stainless steel, black stainless steel, black, and EasyCare stainless steel.
 The EasyCare stainless steel finish is fingerprint-resistant as well as easy to clean, making it a great choice for families with young children.

 Price at time of publish: $1620

 Fuel: Electric | Dimensions (DxWxH): 24.75 x 30 x 29 inches | Oven Capacity: 4.6 cubic feet

-What We Like: Convection, infrared heating, Wi-Fi capability, TurboCook replaces your microwave
+What We Love: Convection, infrared heating, Wi-Fi capability, TurboCook replaces your microwave

-What We Don’t Like: Limited options for finishes, shows fingerprints
+What We Don’t Love: Limited options for finishes, shows fingerprints

 The LG 30-Inch Combination Double Electric Convection Wall Oven has everything you could want in a double oven and more.
 It’s a convection oven with a built-in microwave-like feature, infrared heating, and Wi-Fi.
 Compatible with Alexa and Google Assistant, this is ideal for anyone who wants all the bells and whistles.